My research interests in Statistics and Energy Statistics include:

 Contact Prof. Jim Albert or Maria Rizzo for more information.

-I serve as the director and coordinator of the Actuarial Science program at BGSU, and academic advisor for actuarial majors (on leave AY 2013-2014).
+I serve as the director and coordinator of the Actuarial Science program at BGSU, and adviser for actuarial majors.

 For more information: Actuarial Science at BGSU.